Skip to main content

 The bottom line

 A weight-loss journal is a tool you can use to help you find a comfortable weight.
 Writing down your goals and food intake is a great place to start.
-But other ideas can help, too.
+But other types of weight-loss journals can help, too.
 For example, you can track your moods, sleep, and water intake.
-You can start a journal with a notebook or on an app.
-Whatever format you choose, make sure you’re consistent.
+Whatever format you choose for your weight-loss journal, try to be as consistent as you can.
 The more consistent you are, the more likely you’ll be to reach your goals.

 why trust our exports reliability shield